 Price: Won’t break the bank

 Zout is an extremely economical option at roughly $3 for a 22-ounce bottle (or $7 for two bottles).
 While it certainly won’t break the bank, we think it’s worth investing in a formula that outperforms it.

 Zout Triple Enzyme Laundry Stain Remover vs. OxiClean White Revive Laundry Whitener + Stain Remover

 As you know by now, Zout’s Triple Enzyme Laundry Stain Remover didn’t impress.
 What did, though, was OxiClean’s White Revive Laundry Whitener + Stain Remover.
 The two-in-one whitening and stain-removing formula was able to eliminate all of the same stains Zout failed to eradicate.
 That said, it is a powder and requires a pre-soak to perform at its best.
 If you’re looking for an ultra-convenient spray formula, this isn’t it, but it is affordable and powerful.

-- Product Name Triple Action Enzyme Laundry Stain Remover
+- Product Name Triple Enzyme Formula Laundry Stain Remover Foam

 - Product Brand Zout